 Infographic by Diane Burroughs, LCSW, 2021

-If you’re not sure whether your bird is actually in pain, download this FREE version of the Pain Assessment in Birds.
-It will help you to know when to take action.
+Even when it looks like your bird is in pain, don't assume.
+Download this FREE version of the Bird Pain Assessment.
+It will help you know when to take action.

-Assuming that you've been monitoring your birds daily health as described above, you'll notice the subtle differences in your bird's behavior “early on” when a full recovery is more probable.
+Assuming you've been routinely monitoring your bird's health like the ones listed above, you'll start to notice subtle differences in your bird's behavior "early on," which is when a full recovery is most likely.

-If you start to notice that your bird is over-grooming a certain body part, it has behavioral changes like becoming increasingly shy or aggressive, or it starts “guarding” certain body parts so as to avoid a painful encounter, you'll want to take action.
+If you notice your bird over-preening a specific body part, changing its behavior to become more timid or aggressive, or starting to ‘shield’ certain body parts to avoid a painful encounter, you'll want to take action.
 Advocate for your pet.

-Clean everything up, if needed.
-Place the perch low in the cage, add some fresh food and water, and place your bird inside.
-Try to create a warm, safe, comfortable, and quiet area to support your bird.
+If needed, clean the inside of the hospital cage.
+Set the perch low in the cage, add some fresh food and water, and set up your bird inside.
+Try to create a warm, safe, comfortable and quiet area to house your bird.

 Get in touch with your Avian veterinarian or an exotic pet emergency clinic to discuss the situation.
 Follow the experts advise.

-Your avian vet will want to assess the source of the pain in order to prescribe the appropriate medication regime to help stop your pets suffering, but also, to reduce long-term damage and complicating factors associated with chronic and intense pain.
+Your vet will have to identify the cause of pain so they can prescribe a treatment regimen that not only helps stop your pets from suffering, but reduces the long-term damage and complicating factors associated with chronic and intense pain.

-It is necessary for your vet to identify the cause of the pain and where exactly the tissue damage originates to relieve your pets suffering.
-Of course, this can be challenging when treating our exotic pets who are sensitive, scared and hav a strong need to hide their pain.
-But, drug therapy will support your pet to resolve these things:
+It’s important for your vet to determine the exact source of the pain and how it has been caused so that you can alleviate your pet’s suffering.
+This can obviously be tricky when dealing with our exotic pets, who are sensitive, fearful and have a strong need to cover up their pain.
+But, drugs will help your pet get over these things:

 Both acute and chronic pain activate immune system messengers in your pet and inflammatory process.
 The more intense the pain and the longer the duration, the worse the damage.

-A lot of people think that the best way to comfort their pet is to give it over the counter medicine.
-That is usually not the case.
-And, it's probably not worth the risk of accidentally killing your pet.
+Lots of people think that the best way to comfort their pet is to give them over-the-counter painkillers.
+This can be really dangerous.
+And it's probably not worth the risk of your pet accidentally dying.

-Many over-the-counter (OTC) are not safe for our pets, especially birds.
-It usually takes a well-trained Avian veterinarian who knows the correct dosages, administration techniques, and bird anatomy to determine the best course of treatment.
-Also know, that over the counter supplements, including antibiotics, bird respiratory supplements, and diarrhea treatment have not been approved by the FDA and they are manufactured to unknown standards of quality.
+There are many medications that are not safe for our pets, especially birds.
+It usually takes a well-trained Avian Veterinarian who is familiar with the right dosages, administration techniques, and bird anatomy to determine the best course of treatment.
+Also be aware that most over-the-counter products, including antibiotics, bird respiratory supplementation, and diarrhea cures, are not FDA approved and are made according to unspecified quality standards.

-If you're worried about how much it will cost to take your bird to the vet for pain medication keep in mind that a wellness exam and prescription usually costs around $100 -150.
-Of course, tests will add to the cost but they'll ensure for the appropriate treatment program and medication.
-Treatment for ingesting human-grade pain medications, on the other hand, can run up to $2,000 or more.Don’t let your pet unnecessarily suffer.
-Your pet bird masks its pain more than any other pet will.
-If it is showing any of the above signs of pain, it is likely to be experiencing intense pain.
+If you're concerned about how much it's going to cost to bring your bird in for a check-up and prescription of painkillers, remember that an exam and prescription usually cost around $100-200.
+Of course, diagnostics will add to the cost, but they’ll guarantee a proper treatment program and dosage.
+The treatment for giving human-grade painkillers on the other hand can easily run into the thousands or more.Don’t let your pet suffer unnecessarily.
+Your pet bird masks its pain more than any other pet does, so if it displays any of the above signs of pain, there's a good chance that she is in severe pain.

-Avian veterinarians study bird specific medicine and they know which products to prescribe that will support pain and inflammation.
-It's not uncommon that the bird may also need a prescription simply to relax.
+Avian Veterinarians study bird-specific medicine and know which products to prescribe to ease pain and inflammation.
+But it’s not uncommon for the bird to need a prescription just to relax.